GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians

-The edge labels are slightly different, since our torus has one additional parameter, which is required to obtain finitely many one-dimensional orbits in quiver Grassmannians for the cyclic quiver.
 For the equioriented quiver of type $A$, the parameter $\gamma_0$ is not necessary to obtain the structure of a GKM-variety.
-Instead we can work with the subtorus $T'$, where we set $\gamma_0$ equal to one as defined in \S\ref{sec:act-bigger-T}.
+Instead we can work with the subtorus $T'$ as defined in \S\ref{sec:act-bigger-T}, where we set $\gamma_0$ equal to one.
 In the following example, we exhibit the different edge labels for $n=3$.

 \begin{ex} The $T$- (and $T'$-)fixed points in $\mathcal{F}l_{3}^a$ are given by